Google Review Bots: Risks, Fines & Alternatives

 - Paying for reviews that express a specific sentiment (positive or negative)

-The penalty: up to $53,088 per violation.
-Each fake review counts as a separate violation.
+The penalty risk is serious: FTC civil penalties are adjusted for inflation and reached up to $53,088 per violation in 2025.
+Each fake review can create separate exposure.
 A batch of 50 purchased reviews could theoretically result in fines exceeding $2.6 million.

 In December 2025, the FTC issued its first enforcement warnings under the new rule, sending letters to 10 companies.
 The FTC also settled with Fashion Nova for $4.2 million over suppressed negative reviews, distributing $2.4 million back to affected consumers.